 As a firefighting crew we would respond to a house fire.
 It was important that we arrive on scene as quickly as possible.
 Upon arrival we could then attempt to rescue people inside the structure or begin firefighting operations if no victim’s lives were at risk.
 However, none of that would be possible if the fire engine driver drove recklessly and had an accident on the way to the fire.
 If an accident occurred there could be multiple injuries, fatalities, property damage, and then tying up more emergency personnel that would need to respond to the accident vs. the house fire.
 In this situation…don’t make a bad day (house fire) worse by having an accident and not being able to get the fire engine and crew to the fire.

 Another example would be a wildfire burning in industrial area with woods on three sides.
 On the fourth side was a large number of propane tanks in close proximity to a gas station.
 Where should the firefighters focus their actions?
 Of course, prevent the fire from affecting the propane tanks and gas station.
-If the wildfire spread to that facility the wildfire would transition to a structure fire and a HazMat situation of a large scale.
+If the wildfire spread to that facility the wildfire would transition to a structure fire and a HazMat situation, potentially on a large scale.

 Your actions should help remedy a bad situation, not make it worse.

 Property Conservation – This particular principle changed into “property/environment conservation” not long after the course material was released.
-I personally would rather it state “resource conservation” but LIRS wouldn’t sound as good as LIPS.
-Regardless, the principle is…don’t destroy anything you don’t have to.
+I personally would rather it state “resource conservation” but LIRS wouldn’t sound as cool as LIPS.
+Regardless, the principle is…while responding to a problem don’t destroy anything you don’t have to.

 The perfect example of this comes to mind taking me back once again to my structure firefighting days.
 One of the early methods of fighting a house fire was to enter a house with the water flowing from the nozzle as you searched for the fire itself.
 The concept was to push the heat and smoke away from the firefighters.
 However, it also put thousands of gallons of water in the home doing tremendous damage.